The Okanagan's best kept winter secret. Don't hibernate, recreate! Please book all rentals online.

 Nickel Plate Nordic Centre

 Nickel Plate Nordic Centre is located in the scenic Okanagan Valley, just 45 minutes from downtown Penticton.
-It boasts 56 km of groomed trails for both classic and skate skiing and 16 km of marked snowshoe trails.
-At 6000 feet elevation, we enjoy one of the longest ski season in the western hemisphere, with trails for all abilities.
+It boasts 56 km of groomed trails for both classic and skate skiing and 22 km of marked snowshoe trails.
+At 1850 meters of elevation, we enjoy one of the longest ski season in the western hemisphere, with trails for all abilities.

 The Nickel Plate Nordic Centre, with its existing trail system and cabin, was developed and built by the Nickel Plate Cross Country Ski Club, a volunteer non-profit society, assisted by of a large number of companies, individual donors and volunteers, and government agencies.